vagxrth/apple-landing-page/README.md

 ## Introduction
-It is a clone of the landing page of the Apple's iPhone 15 Pro Official Website.
+It is a clone of the landing page of Apple's iPhone 15 Pro Official Website.

 ## Tech Stack
-- HTML
-- CSS
-- JavaScript
 - React
 - TailwindCSS
 - Vite